spiral-software/fftx/examples/fortran/README.md

 ### To run in parallel:

-Distributed transforms also work on HIP and CUDA platforms.
+Distributed transforms work on HIP and CUDA platforms only.

 To run convolution tests with 4 MPI ranks on 32x40x48, do one of:
 ```